Sucrose, Fructose and Dementia: Evidence of a Connection

 The group that ate the most carbs had an 80 percent higher chance of developing mild cognitive impairment—a pit stop on the way to dementia—than those who ate the smallest amount of carbs.
 People with mild cognitive impairment, or MCI, can dress and feed themselves, but they have trouble with more complex tasks.
 Intervening in MCI can help prevent dementia.”

-If you want to protect your brain from Alzheimer’s, and protect your loved ones from having to spend a large chunk of their lives caring for someone with dementia, it would make sense, in my opinion, to minimize your consumption of sugars of all kinds.
+If you want to protect your brain from Alzheimer’s, and protect your loved ones from having to spend a large chunk of their lives caring for someone with dementia, the evidence suggests that it might be helpful to minimize your consumption of sugars of all kinds, and/or find other ways to lower your blood glucose.
 For example:

 - Stop drinking fruit juice